Information Inequalities for Five Random Variables: Computation

 Finding all facets of $\mathcal Q^*_1$ determined by the matrices $M$ and $\tilde P$ is closely related to linear multiobjective optimization \cite{impossible}, and can benefit significantly by working in the $13$-dimensional \emph{target} space \cite{ehrgott} instead of the significantly larger, $d_3$-dimensional \emph{problem} space.
 We have developed a variant of Benson's inner approximation algorithm \cite{inner,bensolve} which takes advantage of the additional special property that $\mathcal Q^*_1$ is in the non-negative orthant of the target space.
 The program is available on GitHub as \url{https://github.com/csirmaz/information-inequalities-5}.

-Table \ref{table:2} shows the sizes of the generating matrix $M$, the total number of facets and vertices (including extremal directions) of the cross-section $\mathcal Q^*_1$, and the running time of the vertex enumeration algorithm on a single-core desktop computer with an Intel\textsuperscript{\textregistered} Core\textsuperscript{\texttrademark} i5-4590 CPU @ 3.30GHz processor and 8GB of memory.
+Table \ref{table:2} shows the sizes of the generating matrix $M$, the total number of facets and vertices (including extremal directions) of the cross-section $\mathcal Q^*_1$, and the running time of the vertex enumeration algorithm on a single-core desktop computer with an Intel\textsuperscript{\textregistered} Core{\texttrademark} i5-4590 CPU @ 3.30GHz processor and 8 GB of memory.
 The running time was taken up almost exclusively by the underlying LP solver.
+The number of columns is the dimension $d_3$ from formula (\ref{eq:d3}).
 While the number of facets grows quite moderately with $n$, the number of vertices more than doubles at each generation.
-The matrix $M$, despite the numerous improvements, is highly degenerate, and numerical instability, originating from both the LP solver and the applied polyhedral algorithm, prevented the completion of the computation for larger values of $n$.
+The matrix $M$, despite numerous improvements, is highly degenerate, and numerical instability, originating from both the LP solver and the applied polyhedral algorithm, prevented the completion of the computation for larger values of $n$.
 The results of the computation are presented in Section \ref{sec:ineq}.